onsightit/web-wallet/README.md

 A running RPC coin daemon.
 See: https://github.com/onsightit/solarcoin

-Mongo DB for storing account info and biomarker data.
+Mongo DB for storing account info.
 See: https://www.mongodb.com/

  Create DB and user:
  > use solarcoin